 Charged with Possession of Controlled Substance?

 A conviction for any drug charge has the potential to ruin your life.
 However, building a strong defense against these charges is more difficult than most people think.
 As soon as you are arrested, police may pressure you into making a statement that may be against your best interests.
 Unknowingly, you build a case against yourself and put yourself at risk for serious penalties, including the loss of state and federal benefits.
 Financial aid, foodshare, renters assistance and other programs are no longer available to you.
-With so much at risk, you should always contact a qualified New Jersey drug crimes lawyer as soon as possible after an arrest.
+With so much at risk, you should always contact a qualified Cherry Hill drug crimes lawyer as soon as possible after an arrest.

 What Is Possession of a Controlled Substance?

 Possession of any substance listed under the Controlled Substances Act (CSA) is a crime.
 The CSA is a consolidation of federal laws regulating the manufacturing and distribution of drugs.
 The CSA organizes all substances regulated under federal law into five categories or “schedules,” which are:

 - Schedule I. These have no accepted medical use and have a high tendency for abuse.
 Heroin, ecstasy, LSD and marijuana are examples of Schedule I drugs.

 - Schedule II.
 These drugs may or may not have an accepted medical use, but have a high potential to be abused and can lead to addiction.
 Some Schedule II drugs may be obtained through a prescription and are subject to stringent recordkeeping.
 Cocaine, amphetamines, methamphetamines, morphine and fentanyl are Schedule II substances.

 - Schedule III.
 Codeine, ketamine, anabolic steroids and hydrocodone with aspirin or acetaminophen are Schedule II drugs.
 These have a lower potential for abuse and some accepted medical use.